Content Brief: what happened in content marketing this July

 Two, it further illustrates how every brand is becoming a media company.
 Your brand doesn’t need to have the resources and distribution platform Apple has, but it does need to start creating media.
 Text, audio, video, whatever—content marketing isn’t going away anytime soon.
 In fact, it’s evolving.

-And finally, it’s a very clever way for Apple to fill the empty shelves on their products with content.
-Apple Music needs radio shows, podcasts and other music content to show their product in action.
+And finally, it’s a very clever way for Apple to fill their empty shelves.
+Apple Music needs radio shows, podcasts, and other music content to show their product in action.
 Same goes for any of their other products.
 Original content can further illustrate the value of their products, which is pretty important to a company like Apple.

-This month alone, Digiday has reported that The New York Times’ branded studio has plans to become a fully-fledged marketing agency…as well as the Financial Times and Bloomberg Media and NBCUniversal.
+This month alone, Digiday has reported that The New York Times’ branded studio has plans to become a fully-fledged marketing agency…as well as the Financial Times, Bloomberg Media, and NBCUniversal.
 Is there something in the water?

 Yep!
 It’s this little thing known as branded content and it’s become the saving grace for many publishers in recent years.
-The Atlantic estimates that sponsored content is estimated to drive more than 75% of its ad revenue this year.
-It’s driving money, and quickly, to publishers’ pockets.
+The Atlantic estimates that sponsored content is estimated to drive more than 75 percent of its ad revenue this year.
+It’s driving money—quickly—to publishers’ pockets.
 This is all very good and well for publishers, but what does this mean for brands?

 - Publishers are comfortable with native ads and branded content now more than ever, and will continue to rely on brands to fund their revenue streams.

 - Brands benefit from the explosion of branded content studios because they now have more choices than ever to partner with and distribute content.

 - Brands are comfortable engaging with these content studios to create custom, branded content outside of their traditional agencies of record.
 Perhaps ad agencies only understand how to produce “creative” ads and media, but not content, and that’s why brands are partnering with publishers.